muriloamendola/n8n-provision-eks-terraform/README.md

 The draft below ilustrates our project infrastructure and the modules and resource we must create using Terraform.
 ![Sample infrastructure we must create to provision n8n over EKS cluster.](./docs/project_infrastructure.png "Sample infrastructure we must create to provision n8n over EKS cluster.")

 Looking to this image its clear that we have to create a VPC, and build our EKS cluster over private subnets.
 So we will need to use NAT Gateways and Internet Gateway to handle inbound and outbound traffic to our nodes.
+The tool n8n will be configured using postgres as database, so we will have to create a postgres intance using RDS.

-Inside the folder `terraform-manifests` are all the .tf files to build our VPC, EKS and other resources.
+Inside the folder `terraform-manifests` are all the .tf files to build our VPC, EKS, RDS and also deployment and service for n8n.

+> As I've said before, this project is not production ready and for this reason, we are not handle database credentials in a right way (usgin KMS for example)

 ## Tips

 - I'm using VS Code as my IDE and installed HashiCorp Terraform plugin that help us with auto complete suggestions;
-- To run terraform command in your machine you must install [Terraform CLI](https://developer.hashicorp.com/terraform/cli) or following the steps to run the project using docker containers;
+- To run terraform command in your machine you must install [Terraform CLI](https://developer.hashicorp.com/terraform/cli);
 - As we are using AWS as cloud provider its necessary to have an AWS account and [configured credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with administrator privilege to create and manage resources;

 ## Running